CaDatPitt/documentation/06-best-practices-for-creating-extension-layers.md

     - (Optional) notes
     - (Optional) examples

-## Publishing and Sharing Extension Layers
+## Publishing and sharing extension layers
 Robust advice about how to make extension layers available can be found in the [Publishing an Extension Layer](07-publishing-an-extension-layer.md) document.